Third Spanish Armada: Aftermath

 Lessons were learned however, in particular at Falmouth, where Mountjoy's consultant military engineer Paul Ivey was responsible for strengthening the castles at St Mawes and Pendennis.
 It was put into immediate effect – information from prisoners claimed that an invasion would be attempted the following summer but only if the taking of Falmouth or Milford had succeeded.
 This was confirmed by an English spy in Spain who commented on the Spanish confusion and misfortune in the aftermath but "bragged about what they would do next Spring".
 Plymouth and Milford Haven's defences were also improved as well as militia units trained in the art of war.
-In all two companies of English foot soldiers from the Low countries had been in place in Cornwall, English troops from France on standby returned there to fight with Henry IV in Brittany at the closing of the Franco-Spanish war before the Peace of Vervins was signed.
+In all, two companies of English foot soldiers from the Low countries had been in place in Cornwall.
+English troops from France on standby returned there to fight with Henry IV in Brittany at the closing of the Franco-Spanish war before the Peace of Vervins was signed.

-The Spanish would never again try a large naval armada directed at England.
+The Spanish would never again try sending a large naval armada directed at England.
 The cost had almost been ruinous to Spain and nearly bankrupted the country's finance again.
 It was not as bad as the previous years failure however since gold and silver bullion was still arriving in numbers from the Americas.
 The insurmountable debt rose and soon after the campaign there was a further arrangement to clear it.

+The new King Philip III in 1598 would be more cautious.
+Under the advisement of Don Francisco Gómez de Sandoval, 1st Duke of Lerma would try one more attempt.
+The final Armada was sent in 1601 in support of Irish clans under Hugh O'Neill against English rule.
+Although smaller -33 ships with 4,500 men, the Armada led by Juan del Águila and Pedro de Zubiaur succeeded in landing, after a severe storm again nearly put paid to the operation.
+This venture too however ended in disaster when the entire Spanish force capitulated after their defeat at the Battle of Kinsale.

-The failure of the Armada effectively ceded the naval initiative to England who were still able to launch expeditions to Spain without much hindrance.
+The failure of the armadas thus ceded the naval initiative to England who were still able to launch expeditions to Spain without much hindrance.
 For the first time in English naval history, effective offshore blockades were launched with expeditions such as one led by William Monson and Richard Leveson most notably off Sesimbra in 1602.
 They could also defend the Channel when some months later a Spanish fleet of Galleys was defeated by an Anglo-Dutch force.
 It was only until peace was settled that Spain could spare any harm on its colonies and its merchant ships from England's seas dogs.

-The new King Philip III in 1598 would be more cautious, and under the advisement of the Don Duke of Lerma would try one more attempt.
-This time at Ireland in 1601 in support of Irish clans under Hugh O'Neill against English rule.
-This time the Armada succeeded in landing a much smaller force under Juan del Águila and Pedro de Zubiaur, after a severe storm again nearly put paid to the operation.
-This venture too however ended in disaster when the entire Spanish force capitulated after their defeat at the Battle of Kinsale.